East Gondwana: Non-avian

 Australovenator is the most complete theropod found in Australia.

 Dinosaur fossils are rare from the South Polar region, and major fossil-bearing locations are the James Ross Island group; Beardmore glacier in Antarctica; Roma, Queensland; Mangahouanga stream in New Zealand; and Dinosaur Cove in Victoria, Australia.
 The dinosaur remains of this region, such as those found in Victoria, consist only fragmentary pieces, making identification controversial.
-For example, disputed identifications of an allosaurid which may represent an abelisaurid, the ceratopsian Serendipaceratops which could be an ankylosaur, and the difficult-to-classify theropod Timimus have consequently been made.
+For example, disputed identifications include an allosaurid, which is more likely to be a Megaraptoran, the ceratopsian Serendipaceratops, which was likely to have been an ankylosaur, and the difficult-to-classify theropod Timimus have consequently been made.

 The supercontinent Pangaea of the Jurassic allowed major dinosaur clades to achieve a global distribution before breaking up, and several closely related cognates existed between South Polar forms and forms found elsewhere despite separation by the Tethys Ocean.
 However, dinosaur groups that achieved pan-Gondwanan distribution over the course of the Cretaceous would have had to have used the land bridge connecting Australia to South America via Antarctica in the South Polar region.
-The South Polar iguanodontian Muttaburrasaurus is most closely related to European rhabdodontids, which were the dominant group in Europe during the Late Cretaceous.
 The Cretaceous South Polar Kunbarrasaurus is identified as being part of a unique lineage of Gondwanan ankylosaurs, which suggests homogeneity in the Gondwanan fauna.
 The Dromaeosauridae are known from Antarctica, and represent a relict population from a previously world-wide distribution.
 Despite these apparent cross-continental migrations, it is unlikely that South Polar dinosaurs migrated out of the polar forests during the winter, as they were either too massive–such as ankylosaurs–or too small–such as troodontids–to travel long distances, and a large sea between East Gondwana and other continents impeded any such migrations in the Late Cretaceous.
 It is possible, to cope with the winter conditions, some dinosaurs hibernated, such as the theropod Timimus.